pypa/packaging.python.org/source/specifications/core-metadata.rst

 Each entry contains a string naming some other distutils project required by this distribution.

-The format of a requirement string is identical to that of a distutils project name (e.g., as found in the ``Name:`` field. optionally followed by a version declaration within parentheses.
+The format of a requirement string contains from one to four parts:

+* A project name, in the same format as the ``Name:`` field.
+  The only mandatory part.
+* A comma-separated list of 'extra' names.
+These are defined by the required project, referring to specific features which may need extra dependencies.
+* A version specifier.
+Tools parsing the format should accept optional parentheses around this, but tools generating it should not use parentheses.
+* An environment marker after a semicolon.
+This means that the requirement is only needed in the specified conditions.

+See :pep:`508` for full details of the allowed format.

-The distutils project names should correspond to names as found on the `Python Package Index`_.
+The project names should correspond to names as found on the `Python Package Index`_.

-Version declarations must follow the rules described in :doc:`version-specifiers`.
+Version specifiers must follow the rules described in :doc:`version-specifiers`.

 Examples::